Linear and nonlinear parabolic forward-backward problems: Introduction

 \subsubsection{Notations}

 Throughout this work, an assumption of the form ``$A \ll 1$'' will mean that there exists a constant $c > 0$, depending only on $\Omega$ such that, if $A \leq c$, the result holds.
-Similarly, a conclusion of the form ``$A \lesssim B$'' will mean that there exists a constant $C > 0$, depending only on $\Omega$, such that the estimate $A \leq C B$ holds.
+Similarly, a conclusion of the form ``$A \lesssim B$'' will mean that there exists a constant $C > 0$, depending only on $\Omega$ and on the underlying flow (namely $\fu(x,y)=y$ or $\ufs$), such that the estimate $A \leq C B$ holds.
 For ease of reading, we will not keep track of the value of these constants, mostly linked with embeddings of functional spaces.
+Note in particular that the sizes of these constants will depend on the length $x_1-x_0$ (see e.g.\ \cref{p:pagani-shear}).

 \nomenclature[OAZ]{$\Omega_\pm$}{Upper and lower halves of the domain $\Omega$} We will often use the notations $\Om_\pm := \Om \cap \{\pm z>0\}$.